quantiota/AI-Agent-Host/docker/README.md

 ```

-Then, you should create a script that runs envsubst to substitute the values and outputs the final Nginx configuration file:

 ### 3 Generate dhparam.pem file

 The **dhparam.pem** file is used for Diffie-Hellman key exchange, which is part of establishing a secure TLS connection.
 You can generate it with OpenSSL.
 Here's how to generate a 2048-bit key: